The publication of the first Global Quality Standard for Severe Asthma

 PRECISION has the ambitious goal of increasing by 50% the number of severe asthma patients receiving timely, high-quality specialist care by the end of this decade.
-As a leading voice in respiratory, we believe that policy reform is fundamental to achieving change on that scale.
+As a leading voice in Respiratory, we believe that policy reform is fundamental to achieving change of that scale.

 The recommendations outlined within the Global Quality Standard will sit at the heart of our domestic engagement with policymakers, as we seek to deliver continued and sustainable transformation of asthma care.